xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Summoning the Loyal Steel
 `Mind 1, Enabler`

+** With a moment of concentration, the Solar may banish a weapon Elsewhere. **

 Commit 1 Essence, store an Owned weapon Elsewhere.

 If the weapon is in line of sight, it can be called to her hand.
 The Solar can't be disarmed during combat.
+Prevents anyone else from re-attuning to the weapon.
+Reduces the Committed Essence cost of an attuned artifact weapon by half, round up.

 ### War Lion Stance
 `Body 4, Enabler`

+** The Solar learns to defend others upon learning to defend herself. **

 Pick someone within Close range.
 Every time they are attacked and the Solar has a weapon to parry the attack, she can make a Defense roll for them OR she can reduce the difficulty of their Defense roll by 1 if she is Trained or 2 if she is Specialised in the Skill she is using.